Cyclic Differentiable Architecture Search: Experiments

 \subsection{Evaluation on NAS Benchmark}

-NAS-Bench-201~\cite{bench201} contains 15,625 neural cell candidates, covering all possible architectures generated by the fixed search space of 4 nodes and 5 associated operation options.
+NATS-Bench benchmark~\cite{dong2021nats} includes the search space of 15,625 neural cell candidates for architecture topology and 32,768 for architecture size on three datasets.
+We conduct our experiments on the topology search space $\textbf{\textit{S}}_{t}$, covering all possible architectures generated by the fixed search space of 4 nodes and 5 associated operation options.
 It evaluates all the architectures on CIFAR10~\cite{krizhevsky2009learning}, CIFAR100~\cite{krizhevsky2009learning} and ImageNet-16-120~\cite{chrabaszcz2017downsampled}, and provides the corresponding performance.
-It also benchmarks 10 recent NAS algorithms on the search space using the same setup for fair a comparison.
+It also benchmarks 13 recent NAS algorithms on the search space using the same setup for a fair comparison.

-According to the evaluation rules of NAS-Bench-201~\cite{bench201}, \emph{i.e.}, \emph{no regularization for a specific operation, report results of multiple searching runs}, we remove the $\ell_1$-norm regularization imposed on skip-connect, \emph{i.e.}, Eq.(\ref{eq:L1}), and report the results of three independent runs.
-All the DARTS-based methods perform $50$ searching epochs, following the same setting as~\cite{bench201}.
+According to the evaluation rules of NATS-Bench benchmark~\cite{dong2021nats}, \emph{i.e.}, \emph{no regularization for a specific operation} and \emph{report results of multiple searching runs}, we remove the $\ell_1$-norm regularization imposed on skip-connections, \emph{i.e.}, Eq.(\ref{eq:L1}), and report the results of three independent runs.
+All the DARTS-based methods perform $50$ searching epochs, following the same setting as~\cite{dong2021nats}.